veereshhalagegowda/platformDocumentation/1.0.0/Components/Charts/Ng Charts/ng-bar-chart.md

 A bar chart plots the data points using the vertical or horizontal bars providing the good comparison of multiple data points plotting them side by side.
 The bar chart includes additional properties over line chart i.e. barPercentage, categoryPercentage, barThickness, maxBarThickness.

 ## Usage
-A bar chart is widely used in the scenario where there is a need of comparison of multiple data points plotting them side by side.
+A bar chart is widely used in the scenario where there is a need for comparison of multiple data points plotting them side by side.
 Let’s take a scenario of the banking where the bank generates a chart on the report of its performance.
 The report chart should consist of net profit margin, assets, Investors, and net bank credit to government (NBCG) of different years.
 The chart should hold self-explanation and comparison.
 This can be achieved using the bar chart which plots the data using vertical or horizontal bars.
 Some of the other popular use cases of line chart are:
 -   Industry (product analysis)